Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

+Consequently, a surface-washing film with the same velocity $u_f$ but negligible Darcy velocity, i.e. $Pe_p\ll 1$, would be significantly less effective, as tracer removal would then rely primarily on diffusion rather than transverse dispersion.

-Fig.~\ref{fig:parametric_analysis}(b) examines two different dwell time periods, $\tau=2$ h (solid lines) and $\tau=18$ h (dashed-dotted lines), for two different inclination angles, $\alpha$=11.0 degrees (black lines) and 20.4 degrees (red lines).
-The rest of the parameters are identical between these two experiments (porous plate: 300--400\;\si{\um}, $m_d$ = 0.5 mg).
-This 16-hour difference in dwell period would lead to approximately $\SI{4.95}{\mm}$ difference in the sodium fluorescein diffusion distance given that the diffusion coefficient of disodium fluorescein in water is $D_{diff} = \SI{4.2e-10}{\m\squared\per\second}$ \cite{Casalini2011}.
-Therefore, greater $\tau$ means the tracer is diffused at greater depths ($\sim\sqrt{D_{diff}\tau}$) into the porous plate and consequently the concentration of the tracer adjacent to the surface will also be lower.
-Due to the lower concentration of tracer at the surface, the initial fast surface flushing (removal of the surface layer) removes significantly less mass for $\tau=\SI{18}{\hour}$ than for $\tau=\SI{2}{h}$, as can be seen in Fig.~\ref{fig:parametric_analysis}(b).
+Fig.~\ref{fig:parametric_analysis}(b) examines two different dwell periods, $\tau=\SI{2}{\hour}$ (solid lines) and $\tau=\SI{18}{\hour}$ (dashed-dotted lines), for two different inclination angles, $\alpha = \SI{11.0}{\degree}$ (black lines) and \SI{20.4}{\degree} (red lines).
+The remaining parameters are identical between these two experiments (coarse porous plate, $m_d$ = \SI{0.5}{\milli \gram}).
+This difference in dwell period is expected to lead to a difference in the sodium fluorescein diffusion distance, $L_{diff}\sim \sqrt{D_{e}\tau}$, where $D_e$ is the effective diffusivity in the porous plate of disodium fluorescein in water.
+The effective diffusivity is related to the molecular diffusivity by $D_e = D_{diff} \por/T$ with tortuosity $T$ typically around 1.4 for 3D packing of spheres \citep{Gunn1987, Holzer2023}.
+Taking $D_{diff} \approx \SI{4.2e-10}{\m\squared\per\second}$ \cite{Casalini2011} and $\por \approx 0.37$, we obtain $D_e\approx \SI{6.3e-11}{\m\squared\per\second}$.
+We calculate that the difference in dwell period (2 or 18 hours) lead to a \SI{4.3}{\milli \metre} difference in the fluorescein diffusion distance.
+As greater $\tau$ means the tracer is diffused at greater depths into the porous plate, consequently, the concentration of the tracer adjacent to the surface will also be lower.
+Due to the lower concentration of tracer at the surface, the initial fast surface flushing (removal of the tracer surface layer) removes approximately 34\% less mass for $\tau=\SI{18}{\hour}$ than for $\tau=\SI{2}{h}$ for both inclination angles of Fig.~\ref{fig:parametric_analysis}(b).

+Since larger $\tau$ leads to less tracer mass being removed during the initial surface flushing (Stage I), more mass remains available for subsequent stages.
+Although at early times in the advection–dispersion stage (Stage II) the tracer concentration gradients within the porous plate are larger for shorter dwell periods, this trend reverses as the residual tracer mass decreases.
+At later times, longer dwell periods produce larger characteristic concentration gradients across the thickness of the porous plate.
+Because the removal rate is primarily controlled by dispersion, which increases with this gradient, the slope becomes steeper for $\tau=\SI{18}{\hour}$ than for $\tau=\SI{2}{\hour}$ as $t_b$ is approached at the same interstitial velocity (i.e., identical $\alpha$), as seen by comparing lines of the same colour in Fig.~\ref{fig:parametric_analysis}(b).